intelligentnode/IntelliJava/README.md

 </p>

 # Intelligent Java
 Intelligent java (IntelliJava) is the ultimate tool to integrate with the latest language models and deep learning frameworks using java.
-The library provides an intuitive functions for sending input to models like GPT-3 and DALL·E, and receiving generated text, speech or images.
+The library provides an intuitive functions for sending input to models like ChatGPT and DALL·E, and receiving generated text, speech or images.
 With just a few lines of code, you can easily access the power of cutting-edge AI models to enhance your projects.

 The supported models:
-- **OpenAI**: Access GPT-3 to generate text and DALL·E to generate images.
+- **OpenAI**: Access ChatGPT, GPT3 to generate text and DALL·E to generate images.
 OpenAI is preferred for quality results without tuning.
 - **Cohere.ai**: Generate text; Cohere allows you to custom your language model to suit your specific needs.
 - **Google AI**: Generate audio from text; Access DeepMind’s speech models.